-C.5.1.3 Outsourcing
+C.5.1.4 Outsourcing

 PIA has an outsourcing arrangement with a third party administrator.
-There is a risk that this third party does not maintain the standard of work nor prioritise the work it carries out on behalf of PIA.
+The risk of a significant failure of a third-party outsourcing partner impacting critical services.
 This may result in poor level of service provided to customers, which may impact negatively both the existing and new business.

-C.5.1.4 Business plan
+C.5.1.5 Business plan